mkadlec/Dualler/README.md

 ##Synopsis

 This is a simple Dual list box that simply uses jQuery and does *not* require Bootstrap.
+I would like to acknowledge Geodan's Dual-list-box control as an excellent prototype for this plugin.

 ##Usage